scottrlarson/profession/content/services/information/management/system.md

 If you have a current security or backup solution this service would be a replacement.

+## What you get yearly for total system management

+**My Personalized Management services (Health Monitoring of: Backup, Security, and System Maintenance)**

+- **Disaster Recovery** (Included with the backup management package) Backup and Management of your system (Windows operation settings, Programs, and Personal) data using Macrium Backup Software to maintain a copy of your system in case of a system crash, or hardware loss.
+- **Cloud Backup** (Included with the backup management package) and Management of your personal data using Carbonite's cloud storage service.(If needed)
+- **Hardware Reliability** (Included with the maintenance management package) Monitoring Service that helps to prevent hardware disasters before they strike.
+- **Security Management** (Included with the security management package) of your system: Maintenance of security software and  features that help to protect your system from threats.
+- **Add-ons** I will provide upkeep service on any special device that need servicing on a regular basis.
+I will also provide 3 hours of remote troubleshooting support per year.

 ## Costs
+### System Management Service

-The System management service is $500.00 a year, which averages out to $40.00 Monthly, or $150 a year, which averages out to $12.50 monthly for a just one area of focus in either area: Security, Backup, or Maintenance.
+$500.00 per year - averaging out to $40.00 Monthly, or $150 a year, which averages out to $12.50 monthly for a just one area of focus in either area: Security, Backup, or Maintenance.
 This fee (Per System) includes:

 - Macrium Reflect: Disaster Recovery Solution \*\*\*\*
 - Carbonite Cloud Backup Service (If needed) (Included with the backup management package)